 - It's possible to sing and play uke at the same time

-When things return to something like normality I'm happy to discuss running one-off school workshops although I no longer teach regularly in schools.
+When things return to something like normality I'm happy to discuss running one-off school workshops/demos although I no longer teach regularly in schools.
 See Workshops page.